 Recently I found myself in Danbury, Connecticut.
 The local supermarket had something surprising--a Portuguese food section in their ethnic foods aisle.
 So evidently Danbury has a fairly sizable Portuguese population, or at least a large number of people who enjoy their food.
 Most of the selections were things I'd had before, such as canned seafood, but they did have some soft drinks I'd never sampled.

 Sumol + Compal, S.A. is a major soft drink manufacturer in Portugal.
 The company, which is a combination of two smaller companies, also markets juices/nectar, water, and beer.
 It primarily sells to European and Northern African countries.
 Soda flavors include orange, passion fruit, pineapple, and mango.
 I was able to locate the first two kinds.
+(Update, May 24, 2017: I found the pineapple version recently in Fall River, MA.
+See below for rating.)

 The other drink I bought is a bit of a mystery.
 The bottle says it's made by Kiki.
 I wasn't able to discover much of anything about the company online, and the bottle only mentions it was manufactured for Miranda Imports, Inc.,, out of Massachusetts.
 So that's all I have.
 I tried the orangeade flavor, or "laranjada" in Portuguese.